o2r-project/architecture/README.md

 ### Storage

 All microservices have access to a database to manage sessions/authentication and objects of the o2r API, e.g. compendia or jobs.

 To access the content of compendia, all microservices need access to a shared file-based storage.

-### Integration via reverse proxy
+### Eventing

+MongoDB's [replica-set oplog](https://docs.mongodb.com/manual/core/replica-set-oplog/) is misused as an eventing engine to synchronize MondoDB and Elasticsearch and also to implement real-time WebSocket-based notifications.
+This is expected to be replaced by a proper eventing layer for productive deployments.

 ## Run all microservices